wonsunahn-autograder/CS1632_Fall2019/deliverables/3/deliverable3.md

 ## Traceability Matrix

 Please make a traceability matrix (just as in the first deliverable).
-Tests should be identified by the name of the test case method (e.g., `public void testFoo()` should be indicated on the matrix as `testFoo`).
+Tests should be identified by the name of the test case.

 ## Grading
-* Summary and Testing concerns - 5%
+* Summary and Testing concerns - 10%
-* Screen shot or printout of test results - 5%
+* Printout out of execution log - 5%
-* Proper comment descriptions of tests - 10%
-* JUnit Tests - 45%
-* Defect reports - 25%
+* Defect screenshots and reports - 15%
 * Traceability matrix - 10%
+* Katalon tests - 45%
+* Defects are valid - 15%

+Please review grading\_rubric.txt for details.

+## Submission

+Each pairwise group will submit the deliverable once to courseweb, by one member of the group.
+Under the "Course Documents" menu on the lefthand side, you will see an assignment named "Deliverable 3".
+Please upload a PDF format of your report.
+Don't forget your github url.

+IMPORTANT: Please keep the github private and add the following users as collaborators: nikunjgoel95, wonsunahn.

+Nik, our TA, will record the score for both of you on courseweb, along with feedback on where points have been deducted.
+You and your partner will get the same score.
+If you feel otherwise, let me know.

-Please feel free to email me or come to office hours to discuss any problems you have.
+Please post on the discussion board, or email me at wahn@pitt.edu, or come to office hours to discuss any problems you have.